A new hierarchy for complex plane curves: Introduction

+and hence $\Bour(C)=1$ if and only if $d_2=d_3$.
+This occurs when $C$ is a nearly free curve, which is a special type of plus-one generated curve.

-Note that a curve $C$ is free exactly when $t(C)=0$, and a curve $C$ is plus-one generated exactly when $t(C)=1$.
-The type of a curve is a positive integer bounded by $2d-2$ in view of \eqref{boundG}, and this upper bound is attained for instance by a smooth curve.
+The type of a curve is a positive integer bounded by $2d-2$ in view of \eqref{boundG}, and this upper bound is attained, for instance, by a smooth curve.
 For line arrangements the corresponding upper bound is $2d-4$ in view of \eqref{bound}, see Corollaries \ref{cor10} and \ref{cor11} below for more on this subject.

 Our first result says that the type behaves well with respect to the union of two curves.
 Consider two reduced curves $C_1:f_1=0$ and $C_2:f_2=0$, with no common irreducible component.
 Then one has the following easy result, concerning the union curve $C=C_1 \cup C_2: f=f_1 \cdot f_2=0$, see \cite[Theorem 5.1]{DIS}.